goshevs/R_effcomp/README.md

 Contrasts of margins, two or more variables
 -------------------------------------------

-**Effcomp** can be used to construct contrasts of margins computed over multiple variables.
+`effcomp` can be used to construct contrasts of margins computed over multiple variables.

 Here, we compute margins over *`type`* and *`educ`*: